jooossshhhua/MO1_BACARRO_JOSHUA/README.md

 # MO1_BACARRO_JOSHUA

+Developer: Joshua Bacarro
+Subject: CSOPESY

-This project is a **command-line CPU process scheduler simulation** for the subject CSOPESY.
-It supports two scheduling algorithms: **First-Come-First-Serve (FCFS)** and **Round-Robin (RR)**.
+This project is a **command-line CPU process scheduler simulation** that supports two scheduling algorithms: **First-Come-First-Serve (FCFS)** and **Round-Robin (RR)**.
 Users can interact with the simulation through a custom console UI and execute commands to create, manage, and monitor simulated processes.

 ---

 ## Features

 - **Command Interpreter** — recognizes commands like `initialize`, `screen -s`, `scheduler-test`, etc.
-- **Console UI** — processes are shown with details such as ID, status, variables, and logs.
+- **Console UI** — displays each process with ID, status, declared variables, and execution logs.
-- **Process Simulation** — supports execution of dummy instructions like `DECLARE`, `ADD`, `SUBTRACT`, and `PRINT`.
+- **Process Simulation** — supports dummy instructions such as `DECLARE`, `ADD`, `SUBTRACT`, and `PRINT`.
-- **Round-Robin & FCFS Scheduling** — multi-threaded execution with CPU core management and quantum timing.
+- **Round-Robin & FCFS Scheduling** — simulates multi-core CPU scheduling with quantum control.
-- **Logging** — generates a report in `csopesy-log.txt` showing CPU utilization, core usage, and process stats.
+- **Logging** — outputs CPU utilization and process execution summary in `csopesy-log.txt`.

 ---